ranvli/kamailio-ISUP7-Csharp/README.md

 # kamailioCsharp
-Kamailio SIP ISUP7 protocol converted to c#
+Kamailio SIP ISUP 7 encoder/decoder library converted to c#

 This conversion was entirely manually converted by me.
 The included unit tests are fully working.
 There is no other c# version on the whole internet as far as I know.